-Our long-term goals are to encourage and promote a deep shift in the way that people think about security, based on the understanding that lasting security is not attainable through military means.
-Developing long-term ‘sustainable security’ for everyone means understanding the root causes of conflict, and promoting dialogue rather than confrontation as the means to a truly secure world.
+Sometimes described as a conflict resolution, conflict transformation or peacebuilding organisation, ORG’s mission is larger than this.
+Our long-term goal is a deep shift in the way that people think about security, based on the understanding that lasting security is not attainable through military means.
+Developing long-term ‘sustainable security’ for everyone means understanding the root causes of conflict and creating safe spaces for dialogue as the means to a truly secure world.

 We work through research, analysis and dialogue to understand the deep roots of conflicts and the evolving nature of violent confrontation in order to develop and promote peaceful and sustainable alternatives.

 Following a reorganisation in 2015, our work now focuses on three programmatic areas: